h5md/h5md/draft.rst

 * particles: Group containing the trajectory of particles in the system (positions, ...).
 * observables: Group containing all time-dependent variables in the system, except the ones found in the "particles" group.
-* parameters: Group containing the parameters for a simulation/dataset, such as the spatial dimension of the system or simulation parameters.
+* parameters: Group containing user-defined simulation parameters.

 All time dependent data (whether in "particles" or "observables") is organized into HDF5 groups that contain time information in addition to the data.